cap-labs-dev/cap-contracts/docs/README.md

 1. [Contract Architecture](./contract-architecture.md) - High-level contract categories and their interactions
 2. [Actors and Interactions](./actors-interactions.md) - System actors and their possible interactions
 3. [Code Map](./code-map.md) - Detailed code structure and organization
+4. [System Invariants](./system-invariants.md) - Critical invariants for all actors and system components

 ## Overview